Germany cuts most ties with Russian museums | DW | 20.03.2022

 Chemnitz museum curator Karina Iwe

 The exhibition aims to show that throughout the history of humanity, people have crafted ornaments to adorn their bodies — and for diverse reasons.
-Individual display such adornments to "increase their attractiveness, display their power, conform to norms or indeed protest against them," said Iwe.
+Individuals displayed such adornments to "increase their attractiveness, display their power, conform to norms or indeed protest against them," said Iwe.
 The makes the tattooed rider a perfect exhibit for the show.

 Iwe, who wrote her doctoral thesis on Siberian horseback nomads, is deeply upset by Russia's war against Ukraine.
 But while all official collaborations with Russian museums are currently on hold, the archaeologist does not want to completely lose contact with her colleagues in the Russian Federation.